 I comforted Avery while Bethie strategically veered the shopping cart toward the penne pasta samples.
 When the employee returned, I nestled Avery into the cart and surrounded the throbbing finger with the bagged ice.
 But he wanted to do more.
 "Would she like a balloon?" he wondered.
 A perfect way to divert her attention from the pain.
 "Yes, thank you," I said.
 "That'd be great."
 Once again he left, and quickly returned with a bright pink balloon and two rolls of candy.
 I thanked him for his kindness, and the girls beamed over his generosity.

 We quickly zipped through the aisles in an attempt to finish our shopping.
 Every once in a while, Avery remembered her pitiable condition and let out another wail.
 I kissed and soothed.
-(Rather loudly, I'm afraid, and with dramatic emphasis.
+(Rather loudly, I'm afraid.
+And with dramatic emphasis.
 I somehow felt it necessary to assure the gawking shoppers that she was not throwing a tantrum.
-She was injured.
-"Oh honey.
-I know your FINGER still HURTS, but the ICE will help the SWELLING."
-My pride!
-Always at work.)
+She was injured: "Oh honey, I know your finger still hurts!
+But the ice will help the swelling.")
 I popped a raspberry candy into her little pink mouth, and assured her, "We're almost done."
 The sweetness helped, as did the bobbing balloon above her head.